viktorferenczi/NoInternetTrexJavascript-Codecool/README.md

 Using: Nodejs, express, socket.io, p5.js, webapp published on heroku.

-Please make sure to install nodejs before using, server starting: 'npm run start' or 'node server.js'
+Please make sure to install nodejs and all the stuff before using, server starting: 'npm run start' or 'node server.js'

 Drawing web app for multiple users.